levibrooke/rebirth-of-reddit/README.md

 ## Game Plan

 Our game plan is to use their subreddit API to create a Reddit clone with our own theme (See the layouts in the layouts directory).
 I know we don't have a lot of time but we also need to demonstrate that we are up to par with our stack and code quality.
-We can get the JSON feed of any sub-reddit by changing adding a `.json` extension to the URL.
+We can get the JSON feed of any sub-reddit by adding a `.json` extension to the URL.

 `Ex. http://www.reddit.com/r/javascript -> http://www.reddit.com/r/javascript.json`